AbdoHesham/Flights-Booking-System/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## routes
+1-the default route it is to home commponent ('/home ').
+2-when you fill search form and press search button ... results will show in search commponent ('/search') .
+3-more details it goes to flight commponent ('flight/:id').
+4-to boot flight press book now  and you can find it in home and flight booking commponent ('book/:id') to book you should to fill booking form .
+5- after you book directly you will get your ticket in ticket commponent ('ticket').
+6-you can see your clients and how many bookings we have in admin commponent ('/admin')